John-zzh/TDDFT-ris/README.md

 # TDDFT-s
-A plugin for Turbomole input file to invoke the TDDFT-s method
+A shell script plugin for Turbomole input file to invoke the TDDFT-s method.
+It works by changing revising `auxbasis` and `control` file.
 ## request
 only use `gridsize 4` in the control file.

 Preload the Turbmole package to use Turbmole tools `adg` `kdg`, which will be used by the plugin.

 ## usage
-In a Turbomole working directory where the control file sits, do
+In a finished `ridft` job directory where the control file sits, do
 ```
 $sh tddft-s.sh -a s -b def2-TZVP -c
 ```